Make your funeral wishes known and record them for FREE with My Perfect Send-off.

 So, when planning your digital legacy, it helps to make a list of all your online accounts.
 Then you can leave your digital executor instructions on what to do with them.

-When you’re making your list, don’t forget to include accounts you don’t use often, or ones that aren’t active any more.
+When making your list, don’t forget to include accounts you don’t use often, or ones that aren’t active any more.

 Here’s a quick summary of the most popular online accounts, and what information you’ll need to give your digital executor: